scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Biomolecular crystallography involves the determination of the molecular structure of proteins and nucleic acids and their complexes by using X-rays, neutrons, or electrons.
 The molecular structure determines the protein's biological function, so the experimentally determined structures provide valuable insights vital for understanding biology and to developing new therapies in medicine.
-The recent *resolution revolution* in cryo-EM and the breakthrough in protein structure prediction with large language models now provide complimentary sources of insights into biomolecular structure, but the crystallographic approach continues to play a vital role because it still supplies the most precise structures :cite:`Kuehlbrandt14`, :cite:`Jumper21`, :cite:`Foerster19`.
+The recent *resolution revolution* in cryo eletron microscropy (cryo-EM) and the breakthrough in protein structure prediction with large language models now provide complimentary sources of insights into biomolecular structure, but the crystallographic approach continues to play a vital role because it still supplies the most precise structures :cite:`Kuehlbrandt14`, :cite:`Jumper21`, :cite:`Foerster19`.

 Biological crystallographers are familiar with Jupyter's browser-based environment and interactive cells, especially after *ColabFold* enabled running *AlphaFold2* from *Colab* notebooks :cite:`Mirdita22`.
 Nonetheless, most protein crystallographers continue to use well-developed, user-friendly GUIs to run crystallographic software in routine analyses (e.g., *CCP4* :cite:`Agirre23`, *Phenix* :cite:`Liebschner19`, *CNS* :cite:`Brunger98`).